STAFF & BOARD

 -

-Larissa is the Associate Manager of Environmental Solutions at Solana Center, working with local and regional businesses to audit and decrease their waste streams.
+Larissa is the Associate Manager of Environmental Solutions at Solana Center, working with cities, and local businesses to audit and decrease their waste streams.
+She leads multiple city contracts in their SB1383 edible food recovery programming and is one of the senior consultants in the team.
+Larissa provides training in waste diversion, food waste prevention and food recovery to businesses both in-person and virtually.

 -